heyitsk/candy_crush/README.md

 # candy_crush
-# This is game development using html, css and javascript
+# using HTML, CSS and JAVASCRIPT

-Uploading Screen Recording 2024-11-09 234701.mp4…